Necklace Vine, String of Buttons

 Crassula perforata Thunb. is the correct and accepted scientific name for this species of Crassula.
 It was first documented by Carl Peter Thunberg in Nova Acta Physico (the short version of a long title) in 1778.

-I bought my Crassula perforata from Lowe’s or Wal-Mart in Greenville, Mississippi on August 25, 2012.
+I brought my Crassula perforata home from Lowe’s or Wal-Mart in Greenville, Mississippi on August 25, 2012.
 It has got to be the stiffest plant I have grown, almost like it’s artificial.
 It also grows very fast compared to some other succulents.
 It is called Necklace Vine because the leaves can be rotated around on the stem-like beads on a string, which of course can break at the petiole.
 In my experience, as the plant grows, the stems grow straight up then, with the weight, start leaning over and can break.

 I brought my Crassula perforate with me when I moved back to the family farm in mid-Missouri in February 2013.
 I put it on the windowsill in the kitchen…

 I really liked this plant but there were some issues…

 By this time, only two of the original stems were unbroken.
 At least the other two started branching out.
-I attempted to get the leaves of the other two stems that broke to root but would not.
+I attempted to get the leaves of the other two stems that broke to root but they would not.

 As you can see in the above photo, the longer stems were starting to break.
 Luckily they stayed on…

-Unfortunately, I had to give up this plant in late summer of 2014 as with most of my plants.
+Unfortunately, I had to give up this plant in the late summer of 2014 as with most of my plants.